Skip to content

 The goal of this assignment is to implement a basic deep learning framework, miniTorch, which is capable of performing operations on tensors with automatic differentiation and necessary operators.
 In this assignment, we will construct a simple feedforward neural network for a sentiment classification task.
-We will implement the automatic differentiation framework, simple neural network architecture, training and evaluation algo- rithms in Python and implement the low level operators in C++ and CUDA.
+We will implement the automatic differentiation framework, simple neural network architecture, and training and evaluation algorithms in Python.

 Environment Setup